pbek/QOwnNotes/webpage/src/contributing/translation.md

 You will deal with the language of this software, learn new terms and receive a lot of inside information about the project.

-If you are thus ready to help proofreading the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading, where you can ask her anything to help you having fun contributing.
+If you are thus ready to help to proofread the translation of your language, [Amy Fabijenna](https://crowdin.com/profile/rawfreeamy) welcomes you to a short briefing in the practice of translating and proofreading, where you can ask her anything to help you to have fun contributing.
 If you have no or only little experience translating, you can book a completely cost free Zoom introduction into translation.

 Thanks a lot for your help! :-)